 Lucio D’Andrea is a native of Roccamandolfi in the region of Molise.
 He immigrated to the United States in 1948 along with his brother Joseph and mother Candida to join his father, who lived in Pittsburgh, Pennsylvania.
 Upon completion of his secondary school education, he enrolled at the Univeristy of Pittsburgh, graduating in 1957 with a bachelor of Science degree in Petroleum Engineering and a commission as Second Lieutenant in the United States Army Corps of Engineers.
 Following his military service, he moved to Wyoming to work for an oil company.
 He later accepted a position with the Federal Power Commission in Washington, DC.
 He served in a number of government agencies and in 1986 he accepted an appointment by the Secretary-General of the United Nations to serve as Senior Economic Officer with the Economic Commission of Europe (ECE) in Geneva, Switzerland, becoming deputy director of its Energy Division.
 He retired from the ECE in 1983 and entered private practice as an energy consultant.

 During his long professional and military career, Lucio received numerous awards and recognitions.
-One which he is particularly proud of is the “Order of Merit of the Republic of Italy,” which he received in 1972 for his involvement with the Italian Cultural Society in promoting Italian Culture in the Washington, DC area.
+One which he is particularly proud of is the “Order of Merit of the Republic of Italy,” which he received in 1972 for his involvement with the Italian Cultural Society in promoting Italian culture in the Washington, DC area.
 He has maintained a steadfast commitment to the promotion and development of Italian culture, traditions and values.
 His pride in his heritage was demonstrated when he took the initiative to establish the Abruzzo and Molise Heritage Society of the Washington DC area.
-He remains active in the Italian-American community by also being a member of Order of the Sons of Italy, National Italian American Foundation, Council for the Promotion of the Italian Language, and Committee to Represent Italians Abroad (established by the Government of Italy).
-Continuing his commitment to the promotion of Italian culture, Lucio recently established the Italian Heritage Society of St. Mary of Sorrows in Fairfax, Virginia, the parish that the D’Andrea family joined in 1969, when they settled in the area.
-Lucio is married to Edvige (Pitassi) D’Andrea, a native of Pacentro, in Abruzzo.
-The have six children and seven grandchildren.
+He remains active in the Italian-American community by also being a member of the Order of the Sons of Italy and the National Italian American Foundation.
+Continuing his commitment to the promotion of Italian culture, Lucio established the Italian Heritage Society of St. Mary of Sorrows in Fairfax, Virginia, and the Italian Heritage and Cultural Society at the Church of the Nativity in Burke, VA.